 As with any recipe that relies on raw eggs, this French potato salad should be avoided by pregnant women, the very young, the elderly, the ill, and those with compromised immune systems.
 Here’s more useful egg safety information.

 French Potato Salad

-- 18 small new potatoes (1 1/2 to 2 pounds potatoes—red, yellow, purple, doesn’t matter)
+- 18 small (1 1/2 to 2 lbs) new potatoes (red, yellow, purple, doesn’t matter)

 - 5 to 9 ounces green beans or haricots verts (depending on how much you like green beans)

 - 1/2 medium red onion diced, or 1/2 bunch scallions (white and green parts), chopped